 Ryan: Yeah.
 So it’s, it’s been 20 years.
 God, that sounds old.

 Roberta: Well, that sounds like you haven’t been the, the typical person to be sampled, and I want to know who they go out and go after, and who answers the phone.
 Who’s answering the phone these days?
 I never answer the phone.
 If I know you, if you’re in my contact list, I answer the phone.
 If not.
-Leave me a message so you know, and if you’re a pollster, forget about it.
+Leave me a message.
+And if you’re a pollster, forget about it.

-Ryan: That must have been more in my gullible face when I would just answer the phone.
-Not thinking good.
+Ryan: That must have been more in my gullible phase when I would just answer the phone.
+Not thinking.

-Roberta: We were much more innocent back in 10 years ago.
+Roberta: We were much more innocent back 10 years ago.
 Don’t you think?
-Everybody’s become so jaded?
+Everybody’s become so jaded.

 Roberta: Hey, why not?
 Everybody else is going to jump on it tonight.